 POZEN’s active PA product portfolio is focused on designing cost-effective, integrated aspirin therapies that enable the full power of aspirin by reducing its potential gastrointestinal damage.
 The PA product portfolio has the potential to benefit the millions of Americans who use daily aspirin to treat cardiovascular disease, osteoarthritis and potentially other diseases.

 The first candidates within the PA product portfolio are PA8140 and PA32540.
 They are coordinated-delivery tablets combining immediate-release omeprazole (40 mg), a proton pump inhibitor (PPI), layered around pH-sensitive enteric-coated aspirin (81 mg or 325 mg) core.
 The pivotal Phase III trials of PA32540 are complete.
 Top-line results were announced in March 2012 and presented at both ACG and AHA in October and November 2012, respectively; the New Drug Application (NDA) was submitted to the U.S. Food and Drug Administration (FDA) in March 2013.
 On August 25, 2014, POZEN received a complete response letter (CRL) from the FDA.
 In the CRL, the FDA noted that, during an inspection of the manufacturing facility of an active ingredient supplier, inspection deficiencies were found.
 On June 30, 2014, following the suppliers response to the FDA, POZEN resubmitted the NDA for PA8140/PA32540.
 On July 16, the FDA accepted the resubmission for review.
-The FDA indicated the NDA would be treated as a Class 2 resubmission, with a new user fee goal date of December 30, 2014.
+On December 17, 2014, POZEN received a second CRL from the FDA.
+In this CRL, the FDA used identical wording to that of the first CRL.
+Satisfactory resolution of these deficiencies is required before this application may be approved.
+Subsequently, The active ingredient supplier informed POZEN that they received a warning letter relating to the Form 483 inspection deficiencies.
+They are evaluating what additional corrective actions may be required to address the matters raised in the warning letter.
+POZEN will continue to provide assistance to our active ingredient supplier in taking corrective actions to address the inspectional observations at its facility.
 See the Posters & Publications page for more information.

 For additional information about the PA product portfolio, visit the Development Products – PA Pipeline page.